colestew/mercurydb/README.md

 Additionally, applications which are built using _MercuryDB_ are fully self-contained and do not require a database deployment or any similar setup on the client-side, thus opening up a lot of possibilities for developers who are looking to do complicated operations on data within their applications which would normally require a database.

+## Building HgDB and the Weborders Example ##

+There is one example in the weborders folder with a set of small tests.
+This project is built using Gradle.
+You can build HgDB and the example project by running gradle build from the root.
+You can test the example project by running `gradle test` inside the weborders project folder.
+The `build.gradle` file for the weborders example project can serve as a template for building other projects.

 ## Integrating _MercuryDB_ into your application

 When developing Java applications, developers typically make use of a number of Java __packages__ which are developed and maintained by a third party (which may be the same as the application developer).
 These packages are called __dependencies__ of a Java application, and for the purposes of _MercuryDB_ will be referred to as __source packages__.